gitter-badger/100-days-of-code/log.md

 **Today's Progress**:
 Today I practiced a little CSS.
 I am very comfortable with CSS but just wanted to sharpen my skills before styling my Tribute page and starting my Portfolio project.

 **Thoughts:** As part of the challange, I tried creating a simple CSS only switch.
 I idea was very simple just took longer than I expected.
 I finally got it to work though.
-The code for this will be shown in the portfolio project.
+The code for this will be used in the portfolio project.
+Look at the code in the practice.html file.

 **Link to work:**